danfuzz/samizdat/doc/library-guide/Peg.md

 The output of the functions named `$Peg::make*` are all parsing rules.
-These are all derived data values with a class that binds the `parse` generic.
+These are all derived data values with a class that binds the `parse` method.
 A `parse` method accepts at least two arguments, and will also accept additional arguments depending on context:

 * `box` &mdash; The first argument is a `box` into which a successful